MaximeMulder/Leaf/README.md

 ## Introduction

-This repository contains the session project of my winter 2020 compilation classes at UQAM, Montreal, Canada.
+This repository contains my session project for the winter 2020 compilation classes of UQAM, Montreal, Canada.
 This project is an interpreter aiming to implement several experimental features for my Leaf language project.

 ## How to build